suijingfeng/vkOpenArena/README.md

 # SDL2 may required to compile from the source.
 sudo apt-get install libsdl2-dev

-# libvulkan-dev provide validation layer, optimal if dont need it debug.
+# libvulkan-dev is optional, it provide validation layer for debug bulid,
+# release build dont need it.
 sudo apt-get install libvulkan-dev

 # If you have a AMD GPU